userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/managing-gsuit.md

 [![image-1606765018828.png](/assets/80eCCMAfHz1QGsR0-image-1606765018828.png)](/assets/80eCCMAfHz1QGsR0-image-1606765018828.png)

-*   As as admin in calendar control you can set:
+*   As admin in calendar control you can set:
     *   Highest level of sharing for externals
     *   Default level of internal sharing